-There is a trinity of experiences so intertwined that any lack in one will negatively impact the business as a whole.
+There is a trinity of experiences so intertwined that any lack of one will negatively impact the business as a whole.
 The employee, customer and ecosystem are the three experience components that are critical for every business.

 Weaknesses or lack in any one of them impacts the others.
 There is value in the transformational experiences of employees that will impact the customer experience in transformational ways, which in turn are dependent on the transformational experience of the overall ecosystem of partners, suppliers, etc. This is the era of the “experience of things.”

 We are witnessing an overall trend toward experiences.
 If we look at the workplace, with everything that has happened, including the COVID-19 pandemic, we are moving more toward design principles in tech that will be more about how people are actually experiencing work and the technology solutions themselves that they’re using.

 We’re seeing that companies are starting to realize the priority they need to place on employee engagement and how their employees are actually experiencing the workplace.

 In a similar vein, customers are redefining how they engage with brands.
 And the glaring truth is that it’s not about the brand’s experience: it’s the customer’s experience.
 And brands have to realize that or it’s game over.

 The ecosystem experience speaks to those interconnected and interlocking relationships that include but go beyond specific workflows, integrated tech platforms and open APIs to drive innovative and shared seamless experiences.
 The ecosystem experience is how multiple companies, brands or partners collaborate to unlock greater experiences.